ant-design/ant-design/docs/react/generate-picker.en-US.md

 skip: true
 ---

-## How to replace momentjs to Day.js to reduce bundle size？

-We provide two ways to implement replacement.
-You can choose any of the following ways according to your own project situation.
+## How to use DatePicker with customize date library like dayjs？

+Consider of bundle size, you can replace momentjs with customize date library.
+We provide two ways to customize date library:

 ### Custom component

-The first way is to customize the date component through the `generatepicker` method and replace the `moment`.
+The first way is use `generatePicker` (or `generateCalendar`) helps to create Picker components.

-We will create three files in the public component directory (e.g. the `components` folder)of the project. `DatePicker.tsx`，`Calendar.tsx`， `TimePicker.tsx`.

-write they:
+For example:

 #### DatePicker.tsx